 So, actually, all the 35mm film in the archive has to be scanned and digitized so it can be used for editing.
 It has to be cataloged because we have negative film and positive film.
 Of course if you have the negative and positive of one scene, you want to go to the negative because that's the higher quality.

 And the soundtrack you have all these audio reels that need to be digitized.
 Tinto wanted the soundtrack more archaic, with lots of percussion.

 But there's a lot of more archaic-sounding music pieces in the archive.
 So hopefully there's enough music there.

 It's actually pretty remarkable that so much of “Caligula” survives because it was released in the 1970s at a time before DVD extras and all that.
-So very few companies hold onto films except the final negative that's edited and still in good shape.
+So very few companies hold onto films except the final negative that's edited.

 There's a lot in the archives that are in very good shape; some parts seem damaged.
 But I would say overall it's remained in remarkable condition.

 XBIZ: What's your feeling about the commercial viability of the new “Caligula” cut that will be less explicit from the original version?

 Tuschinksi: I think the viability is very strong thing because so many people remember or heard of “Caligula.”
 The movie has quasi-mythological standing and will have mainstream appeal.